 For more information about the Dinner, Members can contact the Federation either by phone or email.

 The 2015 FCC Cocoa Dinner

-The FCC Cocoa Dinner is a triannual event.
-The latest was held on Friday 15th May 2015 at the Grosvenor House, Park Lane, London W1K 7TN.
+The last Cocoa Dinner was held on Friday 15th May 2015 at the Grosvenor House, Park Lane, London W1K 7TN.